DreadHeadHippy/AmpBubble/README.md

 - Session matching can fail for ambiguous metadata.
 - Network reliability impacts immediate rating writes.
 - Recent-ratings thumbnails still rely on the network Plex thumb URL (not the embedded notification bitmap), so they can lag or fail independently of the main now-playing art.

-## Recent Changes

-- Rebranded from PlexBubble to AmpBubble for public release: new package `com.ampbubble.app`, new app name/theme/deep-link scheme, and removal of Plex-trademarked logo assets in favor of an original placeholder mark (swap in final brand art later).
-- Album art reliability fix: the now-playing panel prefers the bitmap embedded in Plexamp's media notification (instant, no network round trip) and only falls back to the Plex thumb URL when no embedded art is present.
-- Now-playing panel redesign: hero-style full-width square album art with title/artist/album centered below it, softer shadow/gradient card styling instead of hard borders, removed the redundant "Playing now/Paused" text and the numeric star rating label, and removed the panel's close button (tap the bubble to close instead).
-- "Saved to Plex" confirmation reworded to "Rating saved" and moved next to Quick presets, right-aligned, matching its font size and auto-dismissing after a few seconds.

-## Suggested Next Improvements

-- Add screenshot section for setup and panel states.
-- Add unit tests for session matching and preset parsing.
-- Add instrumentation tests for permission and service lifecycle flows.
-- Add explicit in-app diagnostics screen export action.

 ## License